frucelee/sc-eQTL_BWB/README.md

 ## 1.4 Identification of content-specific eQTL ##

-Pseudotime across monocytes was determined by Slingshot, and the mixed linear model was then used to perform dynamic eQTL.
+Pseudotime across monocytes was determined by Slingshot, and then the mixed linear model was used to perform dynamic eQTL analysis.
 The weighted linear model was applied to perform co-expression eQTL mapping.

 ## 1.5 Estimation of shared signals ##